Keep It Goin' On

 Keep It Goin' On is the second studio album by the American band Hi-Five.
-Released on August 11, 1992 by Jive Records, The lead single "She's Playing Hard to Get" peaked at number five on the Billboard Hot 100 and number two on the R&B singles chart.
+It was released on August 11, 1992, by Jive Records.
+The lead single "She's Playing Hard to Get" peaked at number five on the Billboard Hot 100 and number two on the R&B singles chart.
 It is the second studio album featuring the teen frontman lead singer Tony Thompson who propelled this album into platinum status.
-It also features the first appearance of Bronx, New York native, Treston Irby.
+It also features the first appearance of the Bronx, New York native, Treston Irby.
 These singles from their previous album, featuring Irby include: "I Can't Wait Another Minute", "I Like the Way (The Kissing Game)", and the remix version of "Just Another Girlfriend".
-Also, Keep It Goin' On is the final album to include the original members Roderick "Pooh" Clark (who was paralyzed from the chest down due to an accidental highway car crash shortly after the second album's release) and Russell Neal (who shortly left the group due to financial conflicts).
+Keep It Goin' On is the final album to include the original members Roderick "Pooh" Clark (who was paralyzed from the chest down due to an accidental highway car crash shortly after the second album's release) and Russell Neal (who shortly left the group due to financial conflicts).